thepersonalaicompany/amurex/README.md

 ## About Amurex

-This repo/chrome extension is the Meeting Copilot for Amurex—the fully open-source executive assistant.
+This repo/chrome extension is the Meeting Copilot for Amurex—the fully open-source invisible companion for work and life.
 Built to seamlessly integrate with your workflow, it leverages cutting-edge AI to handle your meetings, capture important details, summarize discussions, and manage follow-up actions.

 As part of the broader Amurex ecosystem, this Meeting Copilot helps you streamline your productivity by automating busywork, enabling you to focus on what truly matters.